Coxs Orange Pippin Apple Trees

 Cox Disease notes:

 Disease susceptibility: Scab, Canker (high), Mildew, Fireblight, Cedar Rust, Bitter Pit (moderate).
-Recommended alternatives are Core Blimey and Fiesta, which have similar flavour and better disease resistance.
+Recommended alternative is Fiesta, which has similar flavour and better disease resistance.

 Pollination Partners for Cox